 The director shall discuss the disciplinary offense, the basis for the charge, and any other pertinent information.
 The student also shall have an opportunity to present information, including mitigating facts, that the director should consider in determining whether other remedies and consequences may be appropriate.
-The director shall provide the parent, if present, an opportunity to discuss the student's conduct and offer information, including mitigating circumstances, that the director should consider in determining consequences for the student.
+The director shall provide the parent, if present, an opportunity to discuss the student's conduct and offer information, including mitigating circumstances, that the director should consider in determining whether other remedies and consequences the student's conduct and offer information, including mitigating circumstances, that the director should consider in determining consequences for the student.